-Normally, we recommend that you lock documents to a bill when you upload them in order to facilitate the billing process.
-When uploading a prepared document, you’ll have the option of either locking the document to an existing bill or creating a new bill to lock the document to.
+In general, we recommend locking documents to bills when you upload to facilitate your billing process.
+When uploading any prepared document, you’ll have the option of either locking it to an existing bill or creating a new bill to lock the document to.

-If you prefer to upload documents first and create the bill later, that’s alright because the order is flexible.
+If you prefer to upload a document first, then create the bill later, that works too—the order in which you do this is flexible.
 You can upload a document first, then lock it to a bill later when you create the bill.
-You can also edit existing documents if necessary.
+And you can always edit existing documents if necessary.

 Locking a New Document to a Bill

-To lock a new document to a bill:
+To lock a new document to a bill, follow these steps:

-3. Enable the Do you want to lock this document to an unpaid bill? option, then select an existing bill or click Create New Bill to add a new one.
+4. Enable the Do you want to lock this document to an unpaid bill? option, then select an existing bill or click Create New Bill to make a new one.

-5. By default, the credit for the bill will be assigned to the person who created it.
-However, you can select another team member to receive the credit if you wish.
+6. By default, the bill will be assigned to the person who created it.
+However, you can select another team member to assign the bill to if you need to.

-6. Add a text description (of up to 150 characters) to give the client an idea of what the bill includes.
+7. Add a text description (up to 150 characters) to give the client an idea of what services the bill is for and includes.

-8. Click Upload to add the locked document to the system.
+9. Click Upload to add the locked document to your client’s TaxDome portal.

 Locking an Existing Document to a Bill

-To lock an existing document to a bill:
+To lock an existing document to a bill, follow these steps:

-2. Click on the ellipsis icon next to the existing document, then click Edit.
+2. Click on the sideways ellipsis to the far right of the document, then click Edit.

-3. Enable the Do you want to lock this document to an unpaid bill? option, then select the bill that you wish to lock the document to.
-Documents can only be tied to one bill, while a single bill can have multiple documents locked to it.
+3. Enable the Do you want to lock this document to an unpaid bill? option, then select the bill that you want to lock the document to.
+A document can only be tied to one bill, while a single bill can have multiple documents locked to it.

-Changing which Bill a Document is Locked to
+Changing the Bill a Document is Locked to

-You can change which bill a document is locked to at any time.
+You can change the bill a document is locked to at any time.

-Simply click on Change in the Edit Document pop-up next to the bill info, then select the new bill that you wish to lock the document to and click Save.
+Click on Change in the Edit Document pop-up, select the new bill you want to lock the document to, then click Save.